-Well, now you can, because we've hunted down ceramics workshops you can join, right here on the Gold Coast.
+Well, now you can, because we've hunted down the best Gold Coast ceramics workshops you can join, right now.

-Located in Tugun this stunning studio provides the perfect environment for bringing out your inner creative.
+Located in Tugun, this stunning studio provides the perfect environment for bringing out your inner creative.
 Run by incredibly knowledgeable potter Cindy, start with the four-week hand building course or the six-week wheel throwing course.
 Both of which will see you turn a block of clay into a glazed pottery piece.
 Even better?
 No experience is necessary.
-If that sounds like too much of a commitment, then the INSPIRE Pottery Workshops are for you.
-Great for groups, they’re ideal for those looking to get their hands in clay and get creative.
-As well as private lessons POT also hold ‘Date Night’ where you and your love can channel your inner Swayze and Moore over a crash course in wheel throwing…with the lights down low of course.
+If that sounds like too much of a commitment, then the one-day pottery workshops are for you.
+They’re ideal for first timers looking to get their hands in clay and get creative, where you can make gems including mugs, teapots, fruit bowls, vases and more.
+As well as private and group lessons, POT Studios also hold ‘Date Night’ sessions where you and your love can channel your inner Swayze and Moore over a crash course in wheel throwing…with the lights down low, of course.

 The Craft Parlour

 The gritLAB is where it all happens.
-In teacher Leia’s very own abode across the border in Casuarina, it is her mission to create space for clay-hungry students.
-Coming up this winter, GritGERAMICS is releasing a number of workshops for people that are curious about clay.
+In teacher Leia’s characterful workshop across the border in Pottsville, it is her mission to create space for clay-hungry students.
+GritGERAMICS hosts a number workshops for people that are curious about clay.
 She believes working with clay is an immensely powerful tool for personal transformation and self inquiry and wants to share this magic and alchemy of earth working (and the frustration and joys around potting) with others.
 To be able to slow everything down and plant seeds of creativity in our busy, connected world is what ceramics is all about for this inspiring and talented lady.
-The gritLAB is currently in expansion, but is situated behind Osteria; meaning delicious food and drinks are available right out the front door and Leia likes to think indulging ALL of the senses is very much a part of the workshop experience.
 Disclaimer: these workshops will be aimed at all skill levels and no prior experience is needed, so full permission to get down and dirty!
-Keep an eye out for tickets and dates here.
+Read more about current workshops here.

 Gold Coast Potters Association